 CMS released the first MDS draft item set (v1.18.11) in September 2022, which generated many questions for the long-term care community.

-Over the past several months, we at MDS Consultants have broken down some of the major changes with MDS 3.0 v1.18.11 that become effective on October 1, 2023.
+Over the past several months, the MDS Consultants team has broken down the major changes with MDS 3.0 v1.18.11 that become effective on October 1, 2023.

 What Is Changing

 - Optional State Assessment (OSA) is not an option

 - High Risk Medications and the need for Indications for use

 - PHQ-9 assessment changing to PHQ 2-9